seasketch/geoprocessing/website/docs/tutorials/newproject.md

   No
 ```

-At this point the import will proceed.
+The import will now proceed.
 Once complete you will find:

 - The output file `data/dist/planning-boundary.fgb`.
 - An updated `project/datasources.json` file with a new entry at the bottom with a datasourceId of `planning-boundary`.
-You'll see all the answers to your questions.

-If the import fails, try again double checking everything.
+If the import fails, start the import over and double check everything.
 It is most likely one of the following:

 - You specified the wrong source file path.
 - You specified the wrong layer name